h12w/gspec/DESIGN.md

     })

-where variable s of type S contains all the variables needed to control which test case to run, and function Run is the scheduler that makes sure each test case run once concurrently (or sequentially).
+where variable s of type S contains all the variables needed to control which test case to run, and runner is the scheduler that makes sure each test case run once concurrently (or sequentially).

 ###Test Specification
 GSpec should be able to generate a structured, readable plain text specification